semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 ### Function argument as a sink

-If you specify a sink such as `sink(...)` then any tainted data passed to sink, through any of its arguments, will result in a match.
+If you specify a sink such as `sink(...)` then any tainted data passed to sink, through any of its arguments, results in a match.
 You can narrow it down to a specific parameter this way:

 ```javascript
 pattern-sinks: